 This subject is to promote the practice of software engineering concepts at a higher level of abstraction, in a more engineering-like fashion.
 This course focuses on providing hands-on experience in designing and developing software systems.
 Besides theory sessions, practical sessions are included as part of the study.
 Consequently students undertake a group project, working through a number of stages of the development of medium size software.

-Explain various software life cycle development models, requirement Understand engineering tasks and testing strategies.
-(CO1)
+Explain various software development models and processes (CO1) Understand and user stories (CO2)